tristanpenman/docker-php-webdriver/README.md

 To run the example PHPUnit/php-webdriver tests, use the following command:

-    docker-compose run php-webdriver
+    docker-compose run --rm php-webdriver

-Note that by using Docker Compose's 'run' command, the php-webdriver container will be shut down once the tests have run, but the Selenium Grid will continue running in the background.
+Bu using Docker Compose's 'run' command with the `--rm` option, the container will be automatically deleted after it shuts down.
+However, the Selenium Grid will continue running in the background.
 You can verify this using `docker ps`:

     # Summarised 'docker ps' output from my development machine: